feynlee/curiosity-notes/_pages/about.md

 ---
 # About

-As I continue to learn about things that interest me in this world, I find it helpful to find my way of understanding them.
-These notes are an effort to organize the thoughts and information in my head as I learn, and whenever possible, make them pedagogical.
+These notes are an effort to organize my thoughts as I learn about things I'm interested in.
+Whenever possible, I will try to make them pedagogical.

 ---